-For daily PrEP, current guidelines recommend at least six daily doses a week.
-Although studies suggest fewer weekly doses might be okay, it is not yet clear if this will be included in the 2024 guidelines update.
+For daily PrEP, current guidelines recommend at least four daily doses a week.

-But if you stop PrEP for a week, please restart using a double dose and take seven daily post-sex doses that week.
+But if you stop PrEP for a week, please restart using a double dose and take seven daily doses that week.

 Stopping

 If you are using event-based dosing, continue daily dosing for either another two days (2:1:1 dosing) or seven days (2:7 dosing).
 See pages 17 to 20.